 - John 20:1; Acts 2:1; 20:7; 1 Cor.
 16:1; Rev. 1:10; Col. 2:16-17

 This is a topic that has fascinated me for some time.
-When I first read the Confession, I could remember that I had general agreement with what was said here, but I couldn’t have made a biblical case for it.
+When I first read the Confession, I could remember that I had a general agreement with what was said here, but I couldn’t have made a biblical case for it.
 At some times I thought that the Sabbath was abolished, other times I thought it was not.
 I was not sure.
 A desire came in me a while ago to study this subject and to understand why Reformed Christians observe the Christian Sabbath.
-By the grace of God, I was and am convinced that the Lord’s command...
+By the grace of God, I was and am convinced that the Lord’s commandments are not bu...